ajwills72/rmip/docs/psyc520moduleoutline.md

 **Credit Weighting:**	20 Credits

-**Module Leader:** Andy Wills
+**Module Leader:** Julien Besle
 **Teaching Staff:**	Julien Besle, Michael Verde, Clare Walsh.

 ## Aims

-The module aims to support students through a simple research cycle and deliver a basic understanding of the research process in psychology before engaging with an advanced-research cycle.
+The module aims to support students through a simple research cycle and deliver a basic understanding of the research process in psychology.
 Statistical analysis techniques are taught in workshops with the aim of providing the student with an understanding of the analysis procedures appropriate to a range of research designs for testing differences.
 In addition, the module aims to introduce students to issues in